BNolet/postodon/README.md

 # Production

 This project is still in a very basic alpha phase.
-There *will* be pitfalls and errors and things *will* break.
+There *will* be pitfalls and errors and things *will* break, especially upon update.

 # Colour palette